viralemergence/tatat/rousettus_tutorial/README.md

 ```
 This step also takes a couple hours, and it is recommended to use as many CPUs as possible, but eventually a diminishing returns effect is observed.
 10-20 CPUs seems to yield best results.
 Also it is recommended to use 5-10 max_target_seqs, as some of the subject sequences in the database do not have gene symbols associated with them in the NCBI database, and subsequent scripts try to identify sequences with gene symbols to use in the final annotation.

-After the BLAST search finishes, the resulting file will contain the accession numbers for the subject sequences our queries mapped to.
+After the BLAST search finishes, the resulting file will contain the accession numbers for the subject sequences to which our queries mapped.
 These accession numbers can be used to obtain gene symbols.
 First we generate another sqlite table called "accession_numbers":
 ```
 singularity exec \
     --pwd /src \